-Nevertheless, before cultivating any plant, it’s always important to take a good look at its needs and growing conditions.
+Before cultivating any plant, it’s always important to take a good look at its needs and growing conditions.

-Once you’ve read it, you will be all set and fully prepared to look after your spearmint.
+This article will show you how to properly care for the plant.
+Once you’ve read it, you will be all set and prepared to look after your spearmint.

 Spearmint Plant Care: The Basics

-Therefore, when this herb is grown outdoors in the garden, it will do exceptionally well in clay soil.
+So, when this herb is grown outdoors in the garden, it will do exceptionally well in clay soil.

 Furthermore, when it is grown in pots, it prefers moderately well-drained soil.

-Regardless of how it likes its moisture, what we can tell you is that spearmint likes a nutrient-rich soil.
+Regardless of how it likes its moisture, what we can tell you is that spearmint likes nutrient-rich soil.
 As you will see later on, this herb grows like crazy!

-Naturally, fast-growing herbs consume more nutrients than others.
+Of course, fast-growing herbs consume more nutrients than others.
 Therefore, the fertility of the soil is a key principle in their development.

 That’s why your well-drained soil should also be brimming with organic matter.

-That being said, if you’re purchasing a high-quality brand of soil, you shouldn’t need to worry about the pH too much.
+That said, if you’re purchasing a high-quality brand of soil, you shouldn’t need to worry about the pH too much.

-Spearmint can grow in partial and full sunlight, and can even thrive in partial shade.
+Spearmint can grow in partial and full sunlight and can even thrive in partial shade.